Multilevel regression with poststratification: Limitations and extensions

 MRP can be extended to estimating the change of opinion over time and when used to predict elections works best when used relatively close to the polling date, after nominations have closed.
+The accuracy of MRP estimates also depends on the availability and quality of the poststratification frame: if the cell population totals are drawn from an outdated census, or if important explanatory variables are missing from the frame, poststratification cannot fully correct for sample bias.